-1 (267) A statement signed by the Applicant under penalty of perjury, that the information 2 provided is complete, true, and accurate.
-3 (c) Additional Information Required of Applicants for Cannabis Cultivation Facility permits.
-4 In addition to the information required under subsection (b) of this Section 1609, an Applicant for a 5 Cannabis Cultivation Facility permit shall also submit as part of its application: 6 (1) Copies of all documentation submitted to the State Licensing Authority in support of 7 its application for a State Cannabis License authorizing the Cultivation and/or Processing of 8 Cannabis; 9 (2) A statement declaring the Applicant is an "agricultural employer" as defined by the 10 Alatorre-Zenovich-Dunlap-Berman Agricultural Labor Relations Act of 1975, California Labor Code 11 Section 1140.4, to the extent not prohibited by law; 12 (3) Information demonstrating the size of the planned Canopy, by square footage of 13 Cultivation and/or Processing area(s), as applicable; 14 (4) Indication on the diagram of the proposed Premises of the location of any 15 Hazardous materials and water storage; 16 (5) For Applicants that will engage in the Cultivation of Cannabis, a Cultivation Plan 17. containing such information as may be required by the Director, including but not limited to: 18 (A) A list of pesticides to be used and quantities of pesticides to be stored on the 19 Premises; 20 (B) A list of fertilizers to be used and quantities of fertilizers to be stored on the 21 Premises; 22 (C) A list of any Hazardous materials to be stored on the Premises, and the 23 quantities thereof; 24 (D) A copy of the Applicant's Hazardous materials plan; and 25 (E) A list of propagative materials to be used for Cultivation.
+.
+Misabata

+arrangements, management authority, operational control of the Business or its Premises, or other matters, when such further information will assist the Director in his/her determination whether to grant or deny the permit; and

+(2676) A statement signed by the Applicant under penalty of perjury, that the information provided is complete, true, and accurate.

+(c) Additional Information Required of Applicants for Cannabis Cultivation Facility permits.
+In addition to the information required under subsection (b) of this Section 1609, an Applicant for a Cannabis Cultivation Facility permit shall also submit as part of its application:

+(1) Copies of all documentation submitted to the State Licensing Authority in support of its application for a State Cannabis License authorizing the Cultivation and/or Processing of Cannabis;

+(2) A statement declaring the Applicant is an "agricultural employer" as defined by the Alatorre-Zenovich-Dunlap-Berman Agricultural Labor Relations Act of 1975, California Labor Code Section 1140.4, to the extent not prohibited by law;

+(3) Information demonstrating the size of the planned Canopy, by square footage of Cultivation and/or Processing area(s), as applicable;

+(4) Indication on the diagram of the proposed Premises of the location of any Hazardous materials and water storage;

+(5) For Applicants that will engage in the Cultivation of Cannabis, a Cultivation Plan containing such information as may be required by the Director, including but not limited to:

+(A) A list of pesticides to be used and quantities of pesticides to be stored on the

+Premises;

+52515.00rV

+(B) A list of fertilizers to be used and quantities of fertilizers to be stored on the Premises;

+(C) A list of any Hazardous materials to be stored on the Premises, and the quantities thereof;

+1 - E